santhoshbanda/santhoshbanda/README.md

 - 👋 Hi, I’m Santhosh Banda, Full Stack Developer (Web and Mobile)
-- 👀 I’m interested in lerning new technologies and createing new helpers for developers
+- 👀 I’m interested in lerning new technologies and creating new helpers for developers
 - 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on any javascript package to help community
 - 📫 How to reach me on https://www.linkedin.com/in/bandasanthosh